arangodb/docs/3.10/aql/operations-sort.md

 ---
 layout: default
+description: >-
+  The `SORT` operation allows you to specify one or multiple sort criteria and directions to order results or the elements of an array
 ---

-SORT
+`SORT` operation in AQL
 ====

-The `SORT` operation forces a sort of the array of already produced intermediate results in the current block. `SORT` allows specifying one or multiple sort criteria and directions.
+{{ page.description }}
+{:class="lead"}

 Syntax
 ------